BassemAyman2016/TrendyGIFs/README.md

 # TrendyGIFS
+A web-app used to check the latest trending GIFs on the famous gif hosting website [Giphy.com](https://giphy.com/)

 Deployed project link : https://trendygifs.herokuapp.com/

-NB: For the commit history the master branch
+NB: For the commit history check the master branch
 ## Setup for Local Testing

 Pull the repo locally and open a terminal